Devidian/docker-vintagestory/README.md

 | `/worldconfig deathPunishment keep`        | The game feels to hardcore with the default value drop, especially at the beginning |
 | `/worldconfig temporalStorms veryrare`     | We dont want to set them off but default is to often                                |
 | `/worldconfig temporalRifts off`           | They suck on startup                                                                |

+## Troubleshooting

+If you encounter any problems or want to help feel free to contact me on Discord.
+If you want to log into your running container to debug use: `docker exec -it [containername] sh`